Live Sea Otter Video

-*THE OTTER CAM IS TEMPORARILY DOWN DUE TO TECHNICAL DIFFICULTIES.
-TECHNICIANS ARE WORKING TO FIX IT AND GET IT BACK UP AND RUNNING.
-PLEASE CHECK BACK PERIODICALLY AS WE ARE HOPING TO GET IT BACK UP AND RUNNING SOON!
+*THE OTTER CAM, FROM TIME TO TIME, MIGHT BE DOWN DUE TO TECHNICAL DIFFICULTIES.
+IN THESE INSTANCES, TECHNICIANS ARE WORKING TO FIX IT AND GET IT BACK UP AND RUNNING.
+PLEASE CHECK BACK OFTEN!

 Welcome to our live otter camera!

 With counts exceeding 100 animals, Elkhorn Slough has the highest concentration of Southern sea otters on the California coast.
 It is in this estuary habitat that researchers have observed sea otter behavior not seen in other sea otter populations.
 The Elkhorn Slough Otter Cam (a joint program of Friends of the Sea Otter and ESNERR/ESF) allows the public to view sea otters in the sheltered channels of the Elkhorn Slough.